 There's something beautiful about all people.
 Everybody has a different story and experience to tell you.
 I encourage you to get involved, meet new people and start conversations.

 Hi there, my name is Vedhant and welcome to Niagara College.
-I am in my third year of Bachelor of Business Administration (Hospitality) program.
-With that I am also a Peer Tutor in the Library and part of our college's restaurant - Benchmark.
+I am going into my 4th year of Bachelor of Business Administration (Hospitality) program.
+I have been a Peer Tutor and also worked on-campus in Benchmark Restaurant.
+I am currently on co-op until October out West.

 Favourite NC Memory